krzemienski/awesome-from-stars/README.md

 * [Haidzai/claude-code-proxy](https://github.com/Haidzai/claude-code-proxy): Monitor and visualize your Claude Code API interactions with Claude Code Proxy.
 Easily set up a transparent proxy and live dashboard. 🛠️🚀
 * [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router): Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 * [anthropics/claude-code-sdk-python](https://github.com/anthropics/claude-code-sdk-python): None
-* [feiskyer/claude-code-settings](https://github.com/feiskyer/claude-code-settings): Claude Code settings and commands for vibe coding
+* [feiskyer/claude-code-settings](https://github.com/feiskyer/claude-code-settings): Claude Code settings, commands and agents for vibe coding
 * [ghuntley/claude-code-source-code-deobfuscation](https://github.com/ghuntley/claude-code-source-code-deobfuscation): This is a cleanroom deobfuscation of the official Claude Code npm package.
 * [gotalab/claude-code-spec](https://github.com/gotalab/claude-code-spec): From prototype to production with Spec-Driven Development for Claude Code.
 Slash commands that enforce structured requirements→design→tasks workflow, transforming how you build with AI
-* [vanzan01/claude-code-sub-agent-collective](https://github.com/vanzan01/claude-code-sub-agent-collective):   🚀 Autonomous AI development with 19 specialized sub-agents coordinated through Claude Code.
-Production-ready applications from natural language requests with browser validation.
+* [vanzan01/claude-code-sub-agent-collective](https://github.com/vanzan01/claude-code-sub-agent-collective):   🧠 Context Engineering Research - Not just another agent collection, but using research and context engineering to function as a collective.
+Hub-and-spoke coordination through Claude   Code.
 * [lst97/claude-code-sub-agents](https://github.com/lst97/claude-code-sub-agents): Collection of specialized AI subagents for Claude Code for personal use.
-* [davepoon/claude-code-subagents-collection](https://github.com/davepoon/claude-code-subagents-collection): Claude Code Subagents & Commands Collection
+* [davepoon/claude-code-subagents-collection](https://github.com/davepoon/claude-code-subagents-collection): Claude Code Subagents & Commands Collection + CLI Tool
 * [davila7/claude-code-templates](https://github.com/davila7/claude-code-templates): CLI tool for configuring and monitoring Claude Code
 * [evanlong-me/claude-code-usage](https://github.com/evanlong-me/claude-code-usage): 📊 A command-line tool to analyze and summarize your code usage with Claude AI.
 * [Maciek-roboblog/Claude-Code-Usage-Monitor](https://github.com/Maciek-roboblog/Claude-Code-Usage-Monitor): Real-time Claude Code usage monitor with predictions and warnings